 If you do a search for left handed catchers mitts, you are likely to find a number available for youth catchers.
 Yet, hardly any for catchers above the youth level.

-To help parents and players interested in picking up a LHT catcher’s mitt, we embarked on a search to see what was available.
+To help parents and players interested in picking up a left handed catchers mitt, we went on a search to see what was available.

 Top Left Handed Catchers Mitts

-After finishing our research, we identified a number of quality catcher’s mitts to share with our readers.
+After finishing our research, we identified the best lefty catchers mitts to share with our readers.

-Our top picks of left handed catchers mitts are as follows:
+Our top picks and reviews of left handed catchers mitts are as follows:

-- Shoeless Jane Fastpitch Catcher's Mitt (runner-up Fastpitch pick)
+- Shoeless Jane Fastpitch Catcher's Mitt (runner-up fastpitch softball pick)

-- Louisville Slugger Xeno Pro (best for youth Fastpitch catchers)
+- Louisville Slugger Xeno Pro (best for youth fastpitch softball catchers)

 Continue scrolling to learn more about each pick!